rustyio/super-imap/README.md

 ## Data Model

-Grimace has:
+SuperIMAP has:

 * **IMAP Providers** - Configures an authentication transport mechanism.
 For example, there are connection types for "Plain", "Gmail OAuth 1.0" and "Gmail OAuth 2.0".
-* **Partners** - Create a partner for each application / environment that will use Grimace.
+* **Partners** - Create a partner for each application / environment that will use SuperIMAP.
 * **Partner Connection** - Defines a connection between a partner and a given IMAP Provider.
 Holds, for example, an application's OAuth keys.